kasem-sm/SlimeKT/docs/modules/android/ui_modules.md

 [A Module](https://github.com/kasem-sm/SlimeKT/tree/dev/data) that handles data related work such as creation and persistance of Database, session and task management, caching data etc.

+# UI Modules

+Every screen is a module that contains Screen UI made with Jetpack Compose, Screen's state and it's ViewModel.
+Feature interactors are a dependency to screen modules.
+The ViewModel exposes `viewState` to the screen.